How to track the source of your leads on Microsoft Dynamics CRM

 Gain better insights into where your leads are coming from with the leads reports.

-First, segment your leads by channel to visualize which channels generated the most leads.
+First, segment your leads by channel to identify which channels generated the most leads.
+Why spend time in a marketing channel that doesn’t provide leads? 🙂

-Second, focus on a single channel, such as paid search (like Google Ads), and organize your Google Ads leads into campaigns to analyze which campaign generates the most leads.
+Second, focus on a single channel, such as Paid Search (Google Ads), and segment your Google Ads leads by campaigns to analyze which campaign generates the most leads.

 Third, when you want to explore the performance of one specific campaign, you can segment the leads further using the “volume of leads by keyword” and “volume of leads by ad” reports.